-mineralization The and demineralization of bone therefore appear to be reciprocal processes; one replaces water in collagen with mineral and the other mineral with water.
-The volume of water in collagen prior to mineralization is comparable to the volume of mineral in after demineralization, and the volume and shape of the bone prior to mineralization are comparable to the volume and shape of the collagen matrix after demineralization.
+The mineralization and demineralization of bone therefore appear to be reciprocal processes; one replaces water in collagen with mineral and the other mineral with water.
+The volume of water in collagen prior to mineralization is comparable with the volume of mineral in after demineralization, and the volume and shape of the bone prior to mineralization are comparable with the volume and shape of the collagen matrix after demineralization.
 Demineralized bone is therefore likely to be a good model for investigating the size exclusion characteristics of bone collagen prior to mineralization.

-The size exclusion characteristics of demineralized bone collagen.
-The same biochemical procedures used to determine the size exclusion characteristics of tendon collagen were also used for demineralized bone collagen.
-The results of these experiments show tendon that and demineralized bone collagen have essentially identical exclusion size characteristics.
-Small molecules that range in size up to the 5,700 dalton bone Gla protein elute at the same volume as glucose.

-With the 227 ml column, this glucose elution volume is 191 ml, which is identical to the liquid volume in the column bed (Figure 2).
-In contrast, molecules the size of fetuin (48,000 daltons), albumin (66,000 daltons), and high molecular weight dextran $(5-40 \times 10^6 \text{ daltons})$ elute at about 111ml, which is 80 ml less than the elution volume of glucose, BGP, and other small molecules.
-The simplest explanation for these observations is that the demineralized bone collagen in the column contains 80 ml of water that is accessible to molecules the size of the 5.7 kDa BGP or smaller, and inaccessible to molecules the size of the 48 kDa fetuin or larger.
+The Size Exclusion Characteristics of Demineralized Bone Collagen-The same biochemical procedures used to determine the size exclusion characteristics of tendon collagen were also used for demineralized bone collagen.
+The results of these experiments show that tendon and demineralized bone collagen have essentially identical size exclusion characteristics.
+Small molecules that range in size up to the 5,700-dalton bone Gla protein elute at the same volume as glucose.
+With the 227-ml column, this glucose elution volume is 191 ml, which is identical to the liquid volume in the column bed (Fig. 2).
+In contrast, molecules the size of fetuin (48,000 daltons), albumin (66,000 daltons), and high molecular weight dextran (5-40 imes 10^6 daltons) elute at about 111 ml, which is 80 ml less than the elution volume of glucose, BGP, and other small molecules.
+The simplest explanation for these observations is that the demineralized bone collagen in the column contains 80 ml of water that is accessible to molecules the size of the 5.7-kDa BGP or smaller, and inaccessible to molecules the size of the 48-kDa fetuin or larger.

-The 80 ml volume of water in the demineralized bone collagen column that can be freely accessed by small molecules but not by large probably lies within the collagen fibril.
-The collagen location of this water is supported by the fact that an 80 ml volume of water is calculated to lie within the collagen of the demineralized bone column (see Results and Table 4).
-The fibril location of this collagen water is in turn supported by X ray diffraction studies that show that hydration produces a comparable increase in the Bragg spacing of collagen molecules in the lateral plane of tendon and demineralized bone collagen fibrils (40).
+The 80-ml volume of water in the demineralized bone collagen column that can be freely accessed by small molecules but not by large molecules probably lies within the collagen fibril.
+The collagen location of this water is supported by the fact that an 80-ml volume of water is calculated to lie within the collagen of the demineralized bone column (see "Results" and Table 4).
+The fibril location of this collagen water is in turn supported by x-ray diffraction studies that show that hydration produces a comparable increase in the Bragg spacing of collagen molecules in the lateral plane of tendon and demineralized bone collagen fibrils (40).

 The comparable Bragg spacing in the fully hydrated fibrils in tendon and demineralized bone shows that both have a comparable layer of water separating adjacent collagen molecules in the lateral plane of the fibril.
-Because the internal structure of the collagen fibrils in both tissues are therefore essentially identical (41), the fibrils in both tissues would be expected to impose a comparable barrier to the penetration of large molecules but not small and give rise to indistinguishable size exclusion properties (Figure 4).
+Because the internal structure of the collagen fibrils in both tissues are therefore essentially identical (41), the fibrils in both tissues would be expected to impose a comparable barrier to the penetration of large molecules but not small molecules and give rise to indistinguishable size exclusion properties (Fig. 4).